vincent290587/unreal_ant/Readme.md

 In the code running from the timer you can then call "GetHTPower" to read the last received power.

-To send the trainer target slope, call the corresponding bloc followed by "Update the trainer simulation".
+To send the trainer target power, call the corresponding bloc "et the FEC target power".
-But DO NOT CALL "Update the trainer simulation" AT MORE THAN 2Hz !
+But DO NOT CALL THIS BLOC AT MORE THAN 2Hz !